MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 2. **Proper Registration Order:** The DI container registers components in this order:
    - First register `basicDio` (without auth interceptors)
-   - Then register `AuthApiClient` (using `basicDio`)
+   - Then register `AuthenticationApiClient` (using `basicDio`)
-   - Finally register `authenticatedDio` (using function reference to `AuthApiClient.refreshToken`)
+   - Finally register `authenticatedDio` (using function reference to `AuthenticationApiClient.refreshToken`)

 3. **Clear API Responsibilities:** The API key injection is handled entirely by `DioFactory` via interceptors.
    Both `basicDio` and `authenticatedDio` instances include the API key interceptor to ensure all API requests have the correct authorization.
-The `AuthApiClient` does not add the API key itself.
+The `AuthenticationApiClient` does not add the API key itself.

 ## Troubleshooting Authentication Issues